Man who said he was the sheriff is arrested

 Detectives said Gieger was also seen walking around Miller’s home when nobody was there.

-Geiger also questioned other subcontractors who were involved in the lien against his property, again telling them he was law enforcement, and asking about The Davin Group, "which is the main company responsible for placing the lien on the property for nonpayment" on Gieger's property.
+Gieger also questioned other subcontractors who were involved in the lien against his property, again telling them he was law enforcement and asking about The Davin Group, “which is the main company responsible for placing the lien on the property for nonpayment” on Gieger’s property.

 Gieger was charged with two counts of impersonation of a law enforcement officer.